The 12 Best Competitive Intelligence Tools in 2023

 SimilarWeb

 SimilarWeb has a trove of data on websites’ marketing performances.
-What’s even better: a lot of data analyses are available for free.
+What’s even better is that a lot of data analyses are available for free.
 Just type in any website URL, and you’ll see in-depth estimations of:

 website traffic